 The police athletic league advisory board manages the affairs of the P.A.L., a non-profit charitable organization which runs numerous programs for the youth of Summit.
 Its goal is to promote activities that foster lifelong health, community spirit, and feelings of good will between the children and the police officers of Summit.

 The Auxiliary Division assists the Police Department in safeguarding the security, health, and welfare of the general public.
 Auxiliary police officers must complete a course of instruction at the County Police Academy.

 Recycling Advisory Committee

 The Recycling Advisory Committee assists the City in improving its recycling efforts to reach its goal to increase recycling rates in Summit by 50%.
-Indefinite terms.
+One year terms.
 Meets as needed.

 The Rent Commission hears complaints in landlord-tenant relationships, educates landlords and tenants about laws affecting them, recommends methods of settling disputes, and suggests appropriate actions to the Common Council.

 Members of this committee are appointed by the Common Council and are charged with creating an inventory of the City's significant and landmark trees.
 The committee also makes recommendations for the preservation of landmark trees and to provide input on the City's Tree Management Program.